-This course will cover a variety of topics with the goal of helping students master an advanced level of writing and ability to present it in public.
-Teaching methods may include teacher-led discussion, video presentations, group or pair work, dictation, games, and written exercises.
+This course covers a range of topics designed to help students master advanced writing skills and confidently present their work in public.
+Instructional methods may include teacher-led discussions, video presentations, group and pair activities, dictation, games, and written exercises to support learning.